 Lately, you have been noticing some strange bumps on your face that don’t look like pimples or hives, chances are pretty good they could be ingrown facial hairs.

-These painful, itchy, and red bumps occur when sharp edges if the facial hair curl around and simply start growing back into the skin after they have been removed with tweezers, waxing, or shaving.
+These painful, itchy, and red bumps occur when sharp edges of the facial hairs curl around and simply start growing back into the skin after they have been removed with tweezers, waxing, or shaving.

 In some instances, a clogged hair follicle could cause the hair to grow sideways rather than upward, resulting in that sharpened end of the hair penetrating and growing under the skin.

 Today we are going to discuss the causes, prevention, and the removal of ingrown facial hairs.

 The First Signs of an Ingrown Facial Hair

 One of the first things you’re going to notice when an ingrown facial hair occurs is itching.
 Soon after that, the surrounding skin will become red and swollen.

 Inside the bumps, you will notice a pustule or papule with a hair in the center.
 The severity of the symptoms may vary depending on your genetics, overall health, and lifestyle.